WP-for-Church/Sermon-Manager/readme.txt

 ### Developers ###

 Would you like to help improve Sermon Manager or report a bug you found?
-This project is open source on [GitHub](https://github.com/WP-for-Church/Sermon-Manager)
+This project is open source on [GitHub](https://github.com/WP-for-Church/Sermon-Manager)!

+(Note: Please read [contributing instructions](https://github.com/WP-for-Church/Sermon-Manager/blob/dev/CONTRIBUTING.md) first.)

 ### WP for Church ###